The Couch to 10K training program uses the walk/run method which is very popular among beginner runners.

-This method is designed to train you from zero fitness to 10K within 12 weeks
+A method designed to train you from zero fitness to 10K within 12 weeks.

 As the name would suggest, this program is a little more ambitious than the conventional Couch to 5K, but that doesn’t mean to say you won’t complete it – even if you have done little or no running since school, you will still reach the 10K finish line if you follow the program week by week